zio/zio/docs/reference/fiber/fiber.md

 ### Background Fibers

 Sometimes we want to run a background fiber that doesn't block the current fiber.
 This is useful for long-running tasks that we don't want to block the current fiber.
-We have two options to create background processes: **daemon fibers** and **scoped fibers**.
+We have three choices to create background processes:
-- The life of a daemon fiber is tied to the life of the **global scope**.
-It will be terminated when the global scope is terminated.
+- **Global Scoped Fibers (Daemons)**— The life of daemon fibers is tied to the life of the **global scope**.
+They will be terminated when the global scope is terminated.
-- The life of a scoped fiber is tied to the life of a **local scope**.
-It will be terminated when the local scope is terminated.
+- **Local Scoped Fibers**— The life of these fibers is tied to the life of a **local scope**.
+They will be terminated when the local scope is terminated.
+- **Specific Scoped Fibers**— The life of these fibers is tied to the life of a **specific scope**.
+It will be terminated when that scope is terminated.

 #### Global Scoped Fibers (Daemons)